-Sandy Springs Conservancy was a driving force in the development of the Sandy Springs Trail Master Plan.
-The plan outlines a total of 31.4 miles of trails to connect greenspace and parks throughout the city.
+Sandy Springs Conservancy was a driving force in the development of the Sandy Springs Trail Master Plan, now known as the Springway.
+The plan outlines a total of 31.4 miles of trails to connect parks and greenspace throughout the city to places where people live, work and gather.
 The plan serves as a road map for the development of connectivity trails broken down into 6 areas of the city with an implementation plan.

-In January 2019 representatives of SSC met with city of Sandy Springs officials and pitched the idea of developing a master plan for a walking trail system in Sandy Springs that would connect greenspace and parks.
+In January 2019 representatives of SSC met with city of Sandy Springs officials and pitched the idea of developing a master plan for a paved pedestrian trail system in Sandy Springs.
 SSC offered to contribute $25,000 toward the plan if the city was interested.
 The city agreed to move forward and funded the remaining $50,000 for the development of a trail master plan.